tarantool/doc/doc/reference/reference_lua/box_schema/user_passwd.rst

 .. module:: box.schema

-.. function:: box.schema.user.passwd([user-name,] password)
+.. function:: box.schema.user.passwd([name,] new_password)

-    Associate a password with the user who is currently logged in, or with the user specified by user-name.
-The user must exist and must not be 'guest'.
+    Sets a password for a currently logged in or a specified user:

-    Users who wish to change their own passwords should use ``box.schema.user.passwd(password)`` syntax.
+    *   A currently logged in user can change their password using ``box.schema.user.passwd(new_password)``.

-    Administrators who wish to change passwords of other users should use ``box.schema.user.passwd(user-name, password)`` syntax.
+    *   An administrator can change the password of another user with ``box.schema.user.passwd(name, new_password)``.

-    :param string user-name: user-name
+    :param string user-name: name
-    :param string password: password
+    :param string password: new_password

     **Example:**

     .. code-block:: lua

-        box.schema.user.passwd('ЛЕНА')
+        box.schema.user.passwd('foobar')
-        box.schema.user.passwd('Lena', 'ЛЕНА')
+        box.schema.user.passwd('testuser', 'foobar')